Title: Reader's Special: Second Edition - One Shot Reward Fic Collection

-Info: A collection of 1 Shot Reward Fics for Prompters of my Reader's Special: Second Edition.
+Info: A collection of 1 Shot Reward Fics for Prompters of my Reader's Special: Third Edition.
 Features many seasons, hurt/limp/awesome/caring!Sam/Dean/John/Bobby See each chapter for specific info for each 1 shot reward fic.

-Author's Note: The Reader's Special: Second Edition went as brilliantly as the first!
+Author's Note: The Reader's Special: Third Edition was a smashing success!
 Prompters of the story were offered a One Shot Reward story of their choice.
 These are they.
-None of the chapters contained in this Fic are connected.
+None of the chapters contained in this collection are connected.
 Each one is a stand-alone one shot per the Prompters request.
 Thank you to all of you who prompted the Reader's Special!
 You were fantastic as always!